-This profile will show how to build a Document Sharing Exchange using IHE profiled FHIR^{®1} standard, rather than the legacy IHE profiles that is dominated by XDS and HL7^{®2} v2.
+This profile will show how to build a Document Sharing Exchange using IHE-profiled FHIR® standard, rather than the legacy IHE profiles that is dominated by XDS and HL7® v2.
 This profile will assemble profiles and define a Document Registry.

-The central HIE infrastructure defined in this Profile might be a single FHIR Server implementing all the defined profile actors, or may be virtual cloud of the systems implementing the defined profile actors.
-These deployment models allow for modularity where each service function could be provided by different vendors, leveraging as much as possible from a reference implementations of a FHIR Server, and also leverage as much as possible of modularity enabled by defined Profiles.
+The central HIE infrastructure defined in this Profile might be a single FHIR Server implementing all the defined central service actors or may be virtual cloud of the systems implementing the defined profile actors.
+These deployment models allow for modularity where each service function could be provided by different vendors, leveraging as much as possible from a reference implementation of a FHIR Server, and also leverage as much as possible of modularity enabled by defined Profiles.